-These rates do not apply to approximately 12% of the Department's customers in the service areas
+These rates do not apply to approximately 12% of the Department's customers in the service areas following charges: fire line base facility fee and potable water commodity fee for fire lines.

-Rates effective with billings on October 1 of fiscal year unless otherwise indicated.(1) Effective with May 1, 2009 billings.
+These rates do not apply to approximately 12% of the Department's Customers in the service areas acquired through the purchase of the Village of Royal Palm Beach's Utility System and the absorption of the Glades Utility Authority (GUA).
+Rates effective with billings on October 1 of fiscal year unless otherwise indicated.

-(3) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the following charges (excluding contractual accounts): potable water base facility fee, potable water commodity fee, wastewater base facility fee, and wastewater commodity fee.
+- (3) A 20% discount applies to these rates for lake delivery services. - (4) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the

 The GUA, now known as the Western Region, was absorbed by the Department on May 1, 2013.

-PALM BEACH COUNTY, FLORIDA WATER UTILITIES DEPARTMENT MONTHLY NON-RESIDENTIAL POTABLE WATER AND WASTEWATER RATES (Not Including Village of Royal Palm Beach and Western Region Service Areas) Last Ten Fiscal Years
+MONTHLY NON-RESIDENTIAL POTABLE WATER AND WASTEWATER RATES (Not Including Village of Royal Palm Beach and Western Region Service Areas)